-Of the two principals, it’s Belafonte who seems more comfortable portraying the hustler in life, angel-on-probation in death (tasked with rekindling Mishkin’s faith within 24 hours in order to earn his wings), a character whose lot is to be harshly judged in both realms (“Every white mother up there was going through them gates—but me, they put me on probation, same kind of shit I’ve been having down here all my life”).
-Mostel, by contrast, often seems to struggle in this non-comic role, and one wonders how someone like Rod Steiger might have fared instead.
+Of the two principals, it’s Belafonte who seems more comfortable portraying character: a hustler in life turned angel-on-probation in death, tasked with rekindling Mishkin’s faith within 24 hours in order to earn his wings.
+It’s his lot to be as harshly judged in the afterlife as on Earth (“Every white mother up there was going through them gates—but me, they put me on probation, same kind of shit I’ve been having down here all my life”).
+Mostel, by contrast, often seems to struggle with his non-comic role, and one wonders how someone like Rod Steiger might have fared instead.
 Among the other cast members, Ida Kaminska is notable as Mrs. Mishkin and Gloria Foster (of The Matrix) as Levine’s jaded girlfriend-on-earth Sally.

 The music was contributed by the Czeck composer Zdeněk Liška, who’s best represented by his electronic tracks for several Švankmajer animated shorts, as well as the Brothers Quay’s The Cabinet of Jan Švankmajer.
 This score is straightforward 70s film music, harpsichord-heavy and sometimes Klezmer-tinged (as in the intro’s slow waltz), with nary a hint of the calypso that Belafonte had popularized in the 1950s—though there is a bar scene with 70s funk blaring from the jukebox, and in the closing montage set in Harlem the harpsichord is replaced with a more gospel-shaded Hammond organ.
 A notable cameo in this sequence is made by Harlem’s old Commandment Keepers Ethiopian Hebrew Congregation, where a distraught Mishkin searches for Levine, who has vanished following his allotted 24 hours.
 In the dialog-less conclusion, Mishkin sees a black feather fluttering down from the sky.
 Is it from a crow, or did Levine really get his wings?
 Mishkin grasps for the feather, but is unable to reach it.